4th Wisconsin Infantry Regiment

-The 4th Wisconsin Infantry Regiment was an infantry regiment that served in the Union Army during the American Civil War, primarily in the Western Theater.
-It was later mounted and became the 4th Wisconsin Cavalry Regiment.
+The 4th Wisconsin Infantry Regiment was a volunteer infantry regiment that served in the Union Army during the American Civil War, primarily in the western theater.
+In September 1863, the regiment was mounted and converted to the 4th Wisconsin Cavalry Regiment.

-History
+Service

 The 4th Wisconsin was raised as an infantry regiment at Camp Utley in Racine and was mustered into Federal service on July 2, 1861.

 It was first assigned to garrison duty in Maryland, then in February 1862 was transferred to Newport News, Virginia.
 It became part of the Army of the Gulf and was subsequently sent to New Orleans, Louisiana.
 During the following year, the 4th Wisconsin participated in several expeditions against Vicksburg, Mississippi, and Port Hudson, Louisiana.
 It saw action in the Siege of Port Hudson from May to July 1863.

 On September 1, 1863, the regiment was reorganized as the 4th Wisconsin Cavalry Regiment, which it served as through the remainder of the war.